brxjonesdev/brx_portfolio/brx_posts/cybersecurity.md

 ## Looking Ahead

 As I keep improving my skills and trying out new technologies, I am reminded of the many opportunities that are out there.
 With every obstacle I overcome and every goal I achieve, I get closer to my dream of making a real difference in software development.
-My journey as a self-taught developer has been truly life-changing—a proof of how determination, enthusiasm, and the constant pursuit of knowledge could lead to success.
+My journey as a self-taught developer has been truly life changing and proof of how determination, enthusiasm, and the constant pursuit of knowledge could lead to success.
 While the future may be uncertain, I'm excited about the adventures that lie ahead.